nirvinm/fable-easymde/README.md

 #### Get Value

     let mdeInstance: EasyMDE = easyMDE.Create()
-    let value: string = mdeInstance.value
+    let value: string = mdeInstance.value()

 #### OnChange event

-> Note: Currently there's no bindings provided for Code Mirror which is used by EasyMDE.
+> Note: Currently there are no bindings provided for CodeMirror which is used by EasyMDE.
 So you have to typecast `mdeInstance.codemirror` as dynamic object to access it's members.

     mdeInstance.codemirror?on ("change", fun () -> Console.WriteLine(mdeInstance.value())))